Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 - Incompatibilities between patch layers and kernel versions
 - Unhandled dependencies or build environment quirks

-**⚠️ Security Note**: This script does **not** automatically verify checksums (b2sums) for downloaded files.
-You're encouraged to manually verify integrity before proceeding with the build.
-This is particularly important for sensitive components like kernel sources and patches.
+**✅ Source integrity checks**: The script now implements b2sum verification for source files (kernel, config, patches) as per CachyOS PKGBUILD standards.
+This verifies integrity of downloaded components before build begins.

+**⚠️ Package integrity**: Package-side sum checks (for .deb and Arch packages) are **still not implemented**.
+The generated packages do not include integrity checks.
+You are responsible for verifying package integrity after build.

+**⚠️ Security Note**:
+- The script **now verifies b2sums** for downloaded sources some patches
+- It **does NOT verify package integrity** for generated .deb or Arch packages
+- Manual verification of source integrity is recommended before proceeding with build
+- For sensitive components like kernel sources and patches, the script verifies integrity (b2sum) before proceeding with the build

-**Please ONLY report bugs via [this repository's issue tracker](https://github.com/Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/issues)**
+Please ONLY report bugs via [this repository's issue tracker](https://github.com/Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/issues)

 ---